510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 • Relocating an employee to a different location which makes his or her job more difficult to travel to.

-The examples mentioned above are only some of the ways an employer might retaliation against you for speaking up against discrimination.
+The examples mentioned above are only some of the ways an employer might retaliate against you for speaking up against discrimination.
 If you suspect you are a victim of workplace retaliation but are unsure if your employer has retaliated against you, contact our law office for a free consultation.
 We can help review your situation and provide insight into whether you may have a legal claim against your employer for engaging in workplace retaliation.

 Common Types of Workplace Retaliation